exploratoria/exploratoria.github.io/exhibits/astronomy/star-spotter/readme.md

 ### About the Code

-The color of stars is set according their luminosity becuase the physical color of a star is determined by its temperature.
+The colors of stars are set according their luminosity because the physical color of a star is determined by its temperature.
 The values for colors are taken from the <a href='https://en.wikipedia.org/wiki/Stellar_classification#Harvard_spectral_classification'>Harvard spectral classification</a>.